Benjamin Lundy: Haiti, Canada, Texas and Mexico—and Philadelphia

 Besides traveling through many states of the United States to deliver anti-slavery lectures (reportedly the first to do so), Lundy visited Haiti twice (in 1825 and 1829); the Wilberforce Colony of freedmen and refugee slaves in Canada in 1830–1831 (perhaps in part avoiding controversy after publishing about Nat Turner's Rebellion); and Texas, in 1832 and again in 1833.
 Lundy also sought to find a suitable place outside the United States where emancipated slaves might be sent.
 Between 1820 and 1830, he traveled "more than 5000 miles on foot and 20,000 in other ways, visited 19 states of the Union, and held more than 200 public meetings."
 Slaveholders bitterly denounced him, and many non-slaveholders disapproved his anti-slavery agitation.

 In 1836–1838 Lundy edited a new anti-slavery weekly, The National Enquirer, which the Pennsylvania Anti-Slavery Society had founded in Philadelphia, as well as wrote extensively about the troubles in Texas and Mexico, especially as they related to slavery.
 Lundy became a leading voice in denouncing the Texas Revolution as a method to perpetuate slavery in Texas in defiance of Mexico's ban on it.
 When former president John Quincy Adams came to Philadelphia on his birthday, July 11, 1836, Lundy escorted him to meet other Quakers, including James Mott and his wife Lucretia Mott.
 Under the editorship of John G. Whittier, Lundy's successor, that paper became The Pennsylvania Freeman.

 Lundy purchased a farm near the Clear Creek Meeting House (the westernmost establishment of the Hicksite Friends), as well as the new village of Lowell, Illinois.
-He printed several issues of the re-established Genius of Universal Emancipation on a borrowed press in nearly Hennepin, Illinois.
+He printed several issues of the re-established Genius of Universal Emancipation on a borrowed press in nearby Hennepin, Illinois.